dkandalov/live-plugin/README.md

 Most of IntelliJ-based IDEs come with a bundled Groovy jar which is used for loading and running live plugins (otherwise, the groovy-all jar will be downloaded).
 LivePlugin uses its own version of Kotlin stdlib and compiler because the version bundled with IDEs changes quite often and seems to be harder to rely on.

+## Some practical use cases
+- project-specific workflow automation
+- integrating shell scripts with IDE
+- prototyping plugins, experimenting with IntelliJ API

 ## More examples